-Announced at E3 2021, Guardians of the Galaxy is the next installment in the MGU (Marvel Gaming Universe).
+Guardians of the Galaxy is the next installment in the MGU (Marvel Gaming Universe).
 Recent history has not been too kind to Marvel games as Marvel’s: Avengers never achieved the kind of player base developers had hoped.
 Now, Square Enix hopes to right the star-ship with Guardians of the Galaxy.
 With a full reveal trailer, gameplay trailer, and inside scoop available, Guardians looks like a Marvel game fans can get excited for.
-Here’s everything we know about Guardians of the Galaxy.
+Releasing October 26, 2021, here’s everything we know about Guardians of the Galaxy.

 - The best upcoming Xbox Series X games

 - Guardians of the Galaxy Vol. 3: Everything we know so far